Check out our beginner's guide to B2B SaaS metrics. Learn about the most important metrics and how they fit into the marketing funnel.

 Building a foundation through benchmarking

-Keeping an eye on these SaaS metrics early on will help you build the right foundations for sustainable growth.
-Data from one week, one month, two months is better than no data.
-Start to get familiar with these acronyms, build dashboards that report on them on a weekly basis and prepare to start growing your customer base.
+Keeping an eye on these SaaS GTM metrics early on will help you build the right foundations for sustainable growth.
+Data from one week, one month, or two months is better than no data at all.
+Start to get familiar with these acronyms, build dashboards to report on them on a regular basis, and share findings regularly between your sales, marketing, product, and customer success teams.